GGEDeveloper/aligeko/docs/development/taskmaster.md

 - **MCP Tool:** `models`
 - **CLI Command:** `task-master models [options]`
-- **Description:** View or configure AI model settings for different roles (main, research, fallback).
+- **Description:** View current AI model configuration or set specific models for different roles.
 - **Key Options:**
+  - `--set-main <model_id>`: Set the primary model for task generation/updates.
-  - Set specific models for different roles
+  - `--set-research <model_id>`: Set the model for research-backed operations.
-  - Configure custom Ollama or OpenRouter models
-  - List available models
-- **Usage:** Run without parameters to view current configuration or with parameters to update settings.
-- **Notes:** Configuration is stored in `.taskmasterconfig` in the project root.
-API keys should be set in `.env` or `.cursor/mcp.json`.
+  - `--set-fallback <model_id>`: Set the model to use if the primary fails.
+  - `--ollama`: Specify that the provided model ID is for Ollama.
+  - `--openrouter`: Specify that the provided model ID is for OpenRouter.
+  - `--setup`: Run interactive setup to configure models (CLI only).

 ## Task Listing & Viewing